Skip to content

 2. The applicant has completed at least three years of secondary education in English or French; or

-3. An applicant has completed a standardized third-party English language test approved by the College within the past two years and achieved the required scores set by the College.
+3. An applicant has completed a standardized third-party English language test approved by the College prior to applying for board examination.

 Note: If the applicant completed their education outside of Canada in a country where neither English nor French is the primary language of communication and employment, they may be required to provide verification from the school regarding language of instruction.